akshatkapoor-afk/ff3-equity-research/README.md

 # quant-fama-french
-Quant study of Fama–French (FF3/FF5) with forecasting & risk
+Quant study of Fama–French factors on 10 US stocks (FF3/FF5) with forecasting & risk